polkadot-evm/frontier/README.md

 Frontier is still work-in-progress.
 Below are some notes about the development.

+### Runtime

+A few notes on the EthereumRuntimeApi's runtime implementation requirements:

+- For supporting author rpc call, the FindAuthor trait must be implemented in an arbitrary struct.
+This implementation must call the authorities accessor in either Aura or Babe and convert the authority id response to H160 using pallet_evm::HashTruncateConvertAccountId::convert_account_id.

+The struct implementing FindAuthor is passed as the FindAuthor associated type's value for pallet_ethereum.

+An Aura example for this is available in the template's runtime (EthereumFindAuthor).

+- For supporting chain_id rpc call, a u64 ChainId constant must be defined.

+- For supporting gas_price rpc call, FeeCalculator trait must be implemented in an arbitrary struct.
+An example FixedGasPrice is available in the template's runtime.

 ### Vendor folder

 The vendor folder contains dependencies that contains changes that has not yet